-- proper and comprehensive risk assessment and management - proper business and accounting and financial reporting functions, including proper authorization, processing and recording of transactions - completeness, accuracy and timeliness of accounting records, managerial information, regulatory reports, etc.
+- proper and comprehensive risk assessment and management; - proper business and accounting and financial reporting functions, including proper authorization, processing and recording of transactions; - completeness, accuracy and timeliness of accounting records, managerial information, regulatory reports; etc. - reliability of IT systems, data and systems integrity and protection; - prevention of fraudulent or illegal activities, including misappropriation of assets; - · compliance with laws and regulations.